 No New Myths

-We must be mindful not to create a new myth around the sexy old person; it’s not what allowing old adults their sexuality is about; it is about dignity and right to the full expression of human desire and eroticism.
+We must be mindful not to create a new myth around the sexy old person; it’s not what allowing old adults their sexuality is about; it is about dignity and the right to the full expression of human desire and eroticism.
 We have to stop managing old age and stop fostering dependency.
-We should build and support the strength in older adults throughout the latter part of life.
+We should build and support the strength of older adults throughout the latter part of life.
 Older people are not dead until they are dead, but we treat old age as a waiting game.
 Erotic power and old age are compatible.

 Train Medical Professionals to Talk Openly About Sex With Older Adults